Implementing a Structured Field OCR API with Bounding Boxes in 2026

 What is an OCR API with Bounding Boxes?

 This distinction is critical for structured extraction.
 Traditional OCR treats a document as a flat text file.
 Structured OCR treats it as a collection of data objects.
 In 2026, the industry has shifted away from raw text dumps toward verifiable data structures.
 If your system extracts a tax ID, you need the ability to programmatically highlight that field in a verification UI.
-Without bounding boxes, you have no way to audit the AI's work without re-reading the entire page.
+Without bounding boxes, you have no way to audit the model's work short of re-reading the entire page.
 A string of text without a coordinate is a liability in a high-stakes workflow.

 Bounding Boxes vs. Bounding Regions